Share article Healthy Snacks for Kids on:

 Recipe by Karman Meyer, RDN, with The Nutrition Adventure

-Kids will love helping create this easy recipe after school.
+Kids will love helping create this easy recipe.
 Have ingredients pre-chopped and ready to use so they can get creative with their Banana Sushi!

 - 2 lg.
 Ripe bananas